ryan4yin/k8s-gitops/infra/pre-controllers/base/cilium/README.md

 # Cilium - Pod network

-To use cilium as the network plugin, you has to install it via helm first:
+To use cilium as the network plugin, you have to install it via helm first:

 ```bash
 # To get all nodes ready, cilium(network plugin) has to be installed first.